iotaledger/documentation/getting-started/1.2/the-tangle/immutability.md

 **This topic explains what makes transactions immutable when they are attached to the Tangle.**

 One of the most fundamental properties of the Tangle is that it is immutable.
-After a transaction is attached to the Tangle, it cannot be changed.
+After a message is attached to the Tangle, it cannot be changed.

 This immutability is thanks to the unique properties of hashing algorithms.